UGT2B7: Structure

+Human UGT2B7 is a membrane-associated enzyme that functions as a dimer, with each monomer contributing to the overall structural and catalytic architecture.
+Although a full-length structure of any human UGT has not yet been resolved, the available structural information from the C-terminal domain reveals key features of the protein.
+This region forms two interacting domains, each adopting a Rossman-like fold characteristic of nucleotide-binding proteins.

+The Rossmann fold mediates binding of the UDP-glucuronic acid cofactor required for glucuronidation.
+Consistent with this role, the C-terminus of UGT enzymes is highly conserved and specialized for cofactor binding, whereas the structurally unresolved N-terminus is responsible for substrate recognition and specificity.

+Dimerization is an intrinsic structural feature of UGT2B7 and influences its functional state.
+The resolved C-terminal structure suggests that interactions between monomers can position the C-terminus of one subunit within the UDP-glucuronic acid binding site of the partner subunit, potentially modulating catalytic competence.

+UGT2B7 can form both homodimers and heterodimers with other UGT isoforms, including UGT1A1, as well as with its own genetic variants.
+These oligomeric arrangements alter the structural organization of the enzyme and can impact glucuronidation activity depending on the specific pairing.

 Function

 The UGTs serve a major role in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
 UGT2B7 has unique specificity for 3,4-catechol estrogens and estriol, suggesting that it may play an important role in regulating the level and activity of these potent estrogen metabolites.

 This enzyme is located on the endoplasmic reticulum and nuclear membranes of cells.
 Its function is to catalyse the conjugation of a wide variety of lipophilic aglycon substrates with glucuronic acid, using uridine diphosphate glucuronic acid.

 Together with UGT2B4, UGT2B7 is capable of glucosidation of hyodesoxycholic acid in the liver, but, unlike the 2B4 isoform, 2B7 is also able to glucuronidate various steroid hormones (androsterone, epitestosterone) and fatty acids.
 It is also able to conjugate major classes of drugs such as analgesics (morphine), carboxylic nonsteroidal anti-inflammatory drugs (ketoprofen), and anticarcinogens (all-trans retinoic acid).
 UGT2B7 is the major enzyme isoform responsible for the metabolism of morphine, codeine, norcodeine and other opiates to their corresponding 3- and 6- glucuronides.
-For example, morphine metabolism produces morphine-3-glucuronide (M3G) which has no analgesic effect and morphine-6-glucuronide (M6G), which has analgesic effects more potent than morphine.
+For example, morphine metabolism produces morphine-3-glucuronide (M3G), which has no analgesic effect, by adding a sugar acid at the phenolic hydroxy group, with uridine diphosphate (UDP) as byproduct:

+Morphine-6-glucuronide (M6G) is produced in a similar reaction and has analgesic effects more potent than morphine.
 As a consequence, altered UGT2B7 activity can significantly affect both the effectiveness and side-effects of morphine, as well as some related opiate drugs.